-Inframethodology is the craft beneath the method at all levels of education.
+Inframethodology is the craft beneath the method at all levels of education, applying to students as well as teachers.
 This is because being a student means becoming a scholar.
 Scholars are not just learned, they are learning.
 Students and teachers, therefore, share a common culture of research, they are engaged in a search for the truth together.

 As a general rule, therefore, my advice is the same for first-year students and full professors.
 The same rules apply.
 In discourse, the problem for the scholar is always the same: to present what you have learned in such a way that it can be discussed among other knowledgeable people.
 If you care about knowledge, you want to open your mind, not just to new ideas, but to the criticism of your peers.
 This is what school, i.e., the site of scholarship, is all about.
 My aim is to help you make the most of this opportunity.